digital-asset/daml/BAZEL-haskell.md

 `local_snapshot` and in the lock-file defined by `stack_snapshot_json`.
-If you wish to update packages, then you need to change the `packages` and `local_snapshot` attributes accordingly and afterwards execute the following command to update the lock-file:
+If you wish to update packages, then you need to change the `packages` and `local_snapshot` attributes accordingly and afterwards execute the following command on Unix and Windows to update the lock-files:
 ```
 bazel run @stackage-unpinned//:pin
 ```